life and works

 appointee : Gilles.

-May he is in Clermont where he signs a six-years agreement to
+May he was in Clermont where he signed a six-years agreement to

 serve the cathedral chapter as organist.